amal329/pong-game-js/README.md

+#PONG

-The popular Pong game written in plain JavaScript, HTML and CSS.
+##The popular Pong game written in plain JavaScript, HTML and CSS.
+It's a single-player game at the moment and comes complete with a compelling opponent.

+##The game is live at www.github.com/amal329/pong-game-js